philgyford/hypermail-archive-textifier/README.md

         $ python textify.py

+The script pauses for half a second between fetching each message, so as not to hammer the archive's servers, so it may take a while.

 ## Results

 All being well you will end up with a `messages` directory in the same directory as the script.
-This will contain one directory per month, each one containing one text file per message. e.g.:
+This will contain one text file per message. e.g.:

     messages/
-    ├── 2012Jul/
+    ├── 2012Aug_0000.txt
-	│   ├── 0000.txt
+    ├── 2012Aug_0001.txt
-	│   └── 0001.txt
-	├── 2012Aug/
+    ├── 2012Aug_0002.txt
-	│   ├── 0000.txt
+    ├── 2012Jul_0000.txt
-	│   ├── 0001.txt
+    ├── 2012Jul_0001.txt
-	│   └── 0002.txt

 And so on.